Nikunj-x28/Leetcode/priority_queue/keep_Best_performers_pattern.md

 2. For each possibility you need to just have in your hand best "k" performers.
    => Use a priority queue to maintain your best hand and try out each possibility.

-Trying out all possibility doesn't mean I'm talking about recursion problems.
-Here it applies to questions where lets say you fix one end of a subarray then you need to find the best "k" performers to its right or left using a PQ.
+Idea is keep K best performers and whenever you enter a new element just try to find the best possible answer you can with this element and compare it with the global maximum.

 practice the following to get a good grasp ;)